mobile-desk/mobile-desk/README.md

 - 👋 Hi, I’m @mobile-desk
 - 👀 I’m interested in programming.
 Mostly web design and app development.
 - 🌱 I’m currently learning flutter
-- 💞️ I’m looking to collaborate on c++
+- 💞️ I’m looking to collaborate on c++, Django and any web application.
 - 📫 How to reach me email coach.selfcare@gmail.com
 or